Upper-level elective courses

 Principles, rules and methods thought to underlie the resolution of multi state problems.
 Jurisdiction and enforcement of judgments of other states.

 LEX 7126 Cr.
 4

-Prereq.: LEX 6700 Constitutional Law I. Not open to students who have taken or are taking LEX 7829 Law of the First Amendment: Free of Speech
+Pre-req.: LEX 6700 Constitutional Law I. Not open to students who have taken or are taking LEX 7829 Law of the First Amendment: Freedom of Speech